The Virginia Ultimate Road Trip: 7 Days in American History

 Plan to spend a couple of hours here at least.
 Wander around by foot.
 Take a driving tour.
 Join a guided tour.
 Complete the Junior Ranger book.
 And if you’re a homeschooling Classical Conversations family, definitely take time to sing your history song… “Surrendered to General Ulysses S. Grant at Appomattox Court House in Virginia.”

 Help your kids get even more interested in visiting this site, with an excellent kid’s picture book The Silent Witness about a doll that watched the surrender happen.
 When you’re in the house, you will see the room mentioned and the couch where the doll would have sat.
-History come to live!
+History comes to life on this trip to Virginia!
+(And we just started 🙂 )

 The American Civil War Museum at Appomattox is a five minute ride from the Appomattox Court House National Historical Park.
 Do the free national park, and follow it up with the high-quality paid museum to complete the rest of the story.
 Here you will see more than 400 artifacts from the battle including Robert E. Lee’s uniform and sword.